What is Trauma - Types, Causes, Symptoms, and Recovery

 A Deeper Understanding

+What is trauma?
 Trauma stems from the body’s unconscious reactions, which means one may not even remember the traumatic event.
 As Dr. Gabor Maté wisely states, “Trauma is not what happens to you, but what happens inside you as a result of what happens to you.”
 It represents a disconnection from oneself and the present due to overwhelming stress or perceived threats.
-This perspective shift is crucial for approaching treatment and cultivating self-compassion.

 The Invisible Wounds